-Our Top Picks Of The Best External Frame Backpacks
+The Best External Frame Backpack

 The king of external frame backpacks rears its head, and quite frankly, we were shocked that such an excellent price was attached to the top pack.
 We believe you get what you pay for, but in the case of ALPS, they try to give you more features and benefits than what the asking price suggests.
 Designed for the hiker and hunter in you, the OutdoorZ Commander comes with all the necessary woodland fixing for hunting and hauling game meat.
 A drop-down tray for additional rounds or masking items to prevent prey from catching your scent, rifle mount along your right side, and a dedicated compartment specialized in transporting fresh meat.

 However, all the fun and games don’t stop there.
 You want an external frame backpack that’s going to stand the test of time, and be there for you through the worst of it.
 ALPS crafted this one of nylon ripstop fabric, ensuring that you can put it through hell and back (like we know you will), and still rely on it time and time again.
 Empty, this weighs just over seven pounds, and includes a hydration pocket.
 From price, comfort and capacity, we had to throw the crown on ALPS.

 Volume – 83L